 Scotland - Day 4 : Off road

-This morning was a lot less cold than yesterday.
-After a breakfast of dry granola we started today's hike.
+It was relatively warm in the morning.
+After a breakfast of dry granola we started the day's hike.
 The first part would be flat, then there would be a relatively gradual climb, and then a very steep decline.
 Basically 'more or less' the same as yesterday, but then in reverse.

 We crossed this river using a small bridge